Hacking the World – Part 2: What’s Being Hacked (And What Changed with Covid)

 Top Mobile Malware

-xHelper, Necro, and PreAMo are three mobile trojans that are utilized by hackers the world over.
-Xhelper is a trojan that hides as a cleanup virus, PreAMo is another ad-clicking software, and Necro is a bot that often hides in applications.
+xHelper, Necro, and PreAMo are the next 3 popular Trojans used by hackers all over the world.
+Their main aim is the same as Hiddad’s (and other mobile malware), but they sport slightly different disguises. xHelper hides as a cleanup virus, PreAMo is another ad-clicking software, and Necro is a bot that often hides in apps.

-Elsewhere, social media attacks and email attacks were two more big phishing threats for users of phones, tablets, and other mobile devices.
+Social media and email phishing attacks are the next two big threats for users of phones, tablets, and other mobile devices.
+Collectively with smishing, they are responsible for almost half of all mobile phishing attempts.

-Card/payment fraud is also of concern to IT professionals running web and mobile applications.
-Ad-clicking trojans are another prominent threat.
+Card and payment fraud is also of concern to IT professionals running web and mobile applications.
+Considering how much hackers tend to target financial data, it’s not surprising though.

 Malicious Apps: More Common Than You Think